bastiandg/scaling-in-the-cloud/scaling-talk.md

 - Cloud providers make scaling easy
 - Don't do lift and shift

+---

+# Thanks for listening

+- Feedback is very much appreciated
+- Demos can be found at scale.8c.at ⚖️8️🐱

 <!--- Separate storage from computing-->
 <!--- TODO Don't use Docker as a light VM-->